Don't Let the Bastards Win

 I think.

-But the truth is, I’m out here every day trying to conjure something out of thin air, praying it sticks before my energy and enthusiam runs out.
+The truth is, every day I'm trying to conjure something out of thin air, praying it sticks before my energy and enthusiasm run out.

 And that’s what Nonnas shows so well, the tension happening in the back of the house.
-The financial and emotional stress.
-The exhaustion of believing in something long before the world around you catches up to it.
+The financial and emotional stress and the utter exhaustion of believing in something long before the world even notices.

 There’s even a Staten Island local who actively told people not to go to Joe’s restaurant.
-Just out there trash-talking the place, undercutting his efforts, trashing the vision before it even had a chance to exist.
+Just out there undercutting his efforts and trashing the vision before it even had a chance to exist.

-Because there’s always someone like that trying to undermine your dream, isn't there?
+Because there’s always someone like that in your life, isn't there?
 Someone who puts you down or poo-poos your dreams.

-Always someone who’d rather watch you fail than admit you’re doing something they'll never have the guts to attempt.
+Always someone who’d rather watch you fail than admit you’re doing something they don't have the guts to attempt.

 Sometimes it’s a bitter bystander with too much time and too little vision.
-Or a frenemy who pokes holes in your dream and tells you they're just 'concerned about you'.
+Or a frenemy who pokes holes in your dream and tells you they're just 'concerned'.

 And sometimes, perhaps worst of all, it’s you.

 And that’s where the real battle is, isn’t it?
-Not letting doubt, your own or others', decide whether you keep going or not.
+Not letting anyone's doubt, including your own, decide whether you keep going or not.

-That's the whole power of not quitting, the rough, unglamorous discipline of coming back again and again when it would be so much easier to walk away.
+That's the whole power of not quitting, the unglamorous discipline of slogging through it again and again when it would be so much easier to walk away.

 There’s this moment when Joe, desperate and running on fumes, shows up at the New York Times office with a bag of food.
 He’s not even sure the critic is going to read the letter, let alone taste what he brought.

 Enoteca Maria is still open and run by grandmothers from every corner of the world.
-Still thriving, still feeding people like family, all because someone refused to quit on something that felt right.
+Still going strong and feeding people like family, all because someone refused to quit on something that felt right.

 And God knows I needed that reminder.